georgiee/coding-for-kids/slides.md

 ^ I wish I would have had some guidance during school

-^ So that more than a single moment would have guided me to my career.
+^ So that more than a single moment in front of the TV would have guided me to my career.

 ![](images/01-intro/infront-of-tv.jpg)